jmmrmax/sdcm/README.md

 ## Features

 - Collects and processes data from the smartphone's accelerometer, gyroscope, magnetometer, and barometer.
-- Utilizes Wi-Fi and Bluetooth signals for additional localization.
 - Provides a foundation for further development of data processing, fusion, and user interface modules.
+- **In next steps**: the module will utilize Wi-Fi and Bluetooth signals for additional localization.

 ## Requirements